 These arrangements are described more fully below.

-Prior to injection into a transmission system
+Prior to injection into the transmission system

 The processing of wellhead products to a gas specification that meets the New Zealand standard (see section 4.1 of this document) generally involves oil and condensate removal, water removal, separation of LPGs and, if necessary, the removal of sulphur and carbon dioxide.
 Sand and other particles are also removed by scrubbers, and heaters warm the gas to prevent hydrate formation.
 Additional liquid separators and filters may also be installed at gas treatment facilities to further reduce the amount of contaminants passing into the gas transmission system.

 The characteristics of wellhead products can vary considerably between fields.
-For example the Pohokura field produces a highly volatile light hydrocarbon condensate liquid, while the Kupe field produces a high wax content oil that is ‘‘firm’' at low ambient temperatures.
+For example, the Pohokura field produces a highly volatile light hydrocarbon condensate liquid, while the Kupe field produces a high wax content oil that is ‘firm’ at low ambient temperatures.
 The scale and economics of different fields can also vary considerably so that, although they all have the same treatment objectives, the detail, scale, and reliability of gas processing can be quite different.

 In addition, gas entering most pipelines has odorant added to it to improve its detectability.
-Exceptions are gas entering the Maui pipeline and Vector’s Frankley Road pipeline.
+Exceptions are gas entering the Maui pipeline and Frankley Road pipeline.
 Both these pipelines carry only unodorised gas.
-For gas entering other pipelines, odorant is added at the various locations where gas is injected.
-This includes interconnection points (other than Frankley Road) where gas leaves the Maui pipeline and enters the Vector pipelines, and production station treatment plants that are directly connected with Vector pipelines.

 Prior to injection into a distribution system

+Composition

 Once gas has entered the transmission pipeline it may mix with gas from other sources.
-So, the composition of delivered gas can be affected by the extent of co-mingling.

-Also, while gas is in the transmission pipeline, contaminants can enter into the gas stream in the form of dust accumulated in the pipeline and oil from compressor stations, adding to any contaminants that may have been introduced from production stations.
-Dust and oil can be carried by gas as it is transported through the pipeline but filters and separators installed at delivery points are designed to remove most of these contaminants.
+However, providing all gas entering the system meets the gas specification, the composition of any delivered gas will also meet specification.

-The operators of distribution systems rely on odorised gas being delivered into the distribution network.2.1 Odorant is added by Vector either at transmission pipeline receipt points or, where a transmission pipeline is required to contain unodorised gas (the Maui pipeline and Vector’s Frankley Road pipeline), at the delivery point.
+Regarding odorisation, the operators of distribution systems rely on odorised gas being delivered into the distribution network.
+As discussed in section 2.1, the Maui and Frankley Road pipelines carry unodorised gas, so gas supplied into networks from these pipelines is odorised at the transmission pipeline delivery points.
+Elsewhere gas is odorised at the transmission pipeline receipt points.

-Section 3 of Vector’s transmission system Asset Management Plan (AMP) contains helpful descriptions of its role as provider of odorisation services:
+Currently it is First Gas who performs all odorisation services for the industry.
+First Gas’s transmission system Asset Management Plan (AMP) contains helpful descriptions of its role as provider of odorisation services:

 Under the Gas (Safety and Measurement) Regulations 2010 the legal obligations for gas odorisation are placed with the gas distribution network owners and gas retailers.
-Vector gas transmission provides gas odorisation services to gas distributors and retailers by odorising the gas in the transmission system.
+We provide gas odorisation services to gas distributors and retailers by odorising the gas in the Kapuni transmission system.
 Odorant levels are regularly monitored at selected locations on the gas transmission system and gas distribution network to ensure satisfactory odorant levels are being maintained.